 - Other fees: You might also need money for health checks or other expenses like a scooter.

-Korea - how much money do I bring?
+How much money do I bring to Korea?

-I'd say in Korea you'll need a minimum of about $500 USD.
+I'd say in Korea you'll need a minimum of about $500 USD, but that's really stretching it.
 That's if you have a job and housing lined up already.
 Which most of you will.
 If you are going to be working in a private school then you might not see payday until 40-45 days later.

 Private schools pay typically around the 10th or 15th.
 That's a pretty normal practice in China and Taiwan as well.
 Public schools usually pay at the end of the month.